trinamntn08/ClinicManagement/README.md

 ## Overview

-The **Clinic Management System** is an offline tool designed for small clinics to manage patient registration and medical records.
+The **Clinic Management System** is an offline tool designed for small clinics to manage patient registration and records.
 It allows clinics to operate efficiently OFFLINE and provides printable reports.

 ## Features

 - **Offline Operation**: No internet required, data is stored locally.
-- **Patient Management**: Register, update, and manage patient details and medical history.
+- **Patient Management**: Register, update, and manage patient details history.
-- **Medical Records**: Store and access patient treatments, prescriptions, and history.
 - **Printable Documents**: Generate and print patient details, prescriptions, and reports.
 - **User-Friendly**: Designed for non-technical staff to use easily.